 What Is Morningstar?

-Morningstar, Inc. is an investment research firm that provides a variety of information, analysis, and services to investors on stocks, mutual funds, and ETFs.
-Morningstar (MORN) is a publicly owned company, founded by Joe Mansueto in 1984, and is based in Chicago, Illinois.
+Morningstar Inc. is an investment research firm that provides a variety of information, analysis, and services to investors on stocks, mutual funds, and ETFs.
+Morningstar (MORN) is a publicly owned company founded by Joe Mansueto in 1984 and based in Chicago, Illinois.

 The founder of Morningstar, Joe Mansueto, was just a 27-year-old stock analyst when he decided to start the company right out of his apartment.

 Morningstar rose to stardom in the investment community with its star rating, which ranges from one to five stars and is based upon historical performance and market risk.
-Morningstar is one of the best online mutual fund research sites, according to The Balance.
+Morningstar is one of the best online mutual fund research sites.
 Morningstar now also offers rating and research for stocks and ETFs.

 The Pros and Cons of Using Morningstar